ISTANBULBEKLE/JavaScript-Core-3-Homework/week-3/Homework/mandatory/1-practice/2-code-reading.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

 A:When it comes to line 52 the f1(x) function will be called with the parameter value x (const x +9) .
 The function will implemented with a return value but will not be console.logged.
 When it comes to line 53const x will be console.logged with its value as 9, because it is defined in global scope.
+We will another  situation with the lines 55-63. const y is defined in global scope abut its value will be added with 1 in the function.
+As it is put into function as a parameter and function has a return statement, at line 63 we will have the console logged as {x:10} object.